 The catalogue file of a S-100 based Exchange Set will contain a copy of all the Data Server certificates in use by all the files included in the Exchange Set with the exception of the SA root certificate which is installed separately by the end user.
 An identifier representing the SA root certificate is included in the exchange catalogue certificates by a “schemeAdministrator” element with an “id” attribute.

 Each XML element containing a certificate will have a unique identifier attribute “id”.
 Each XML certificate definition will also include an attribute, “issuer” defining the id of the issuer, either the SA (identified by the schemeAdministrator id) or a domain coordinator (whose certificate will also be included in the Exchange Set).
-The example below shows an extract from an exchange set catalogue header with the SA certificate (not included) given the id “root”.
+The example below shows an extract from an Exchange Set Catalogue header with the SA certificate (not included) given the id “root”.
 An SA signed Data Server certificate with id “DS1” is then included with the PEM encoded certificate.

 <S100XC:certificates>